 Nine percent of all public school students are English language learners, and in states like California, over 23% of students speak a language other than English at home.
-As the number of ELL students continues to grow, districts are left scrambling to accommodate multiple languages within each classroom.
+As the number of ELL students continues to grow, districts are left scrambling to accommodate ELL support for multiple languages within each classroom.
 Studies show that most districts are failing to meet the basic academic needs of students for whom English is a second language, which means that a sizable portion of public school students are going underserved.

 During the following interview, Olivia Elliott, a New Partnerships Associate at eSpark and a former bilingual teacher, answers a few of our questions about why ELL instruction is so challenging and how districts can better meet the needs of English language learners.